Residue mirror symmetry for Grassmannians: Introduction

 This paper is organized as follows: In \pref{sc:correlator}, we recall the description of correlation functions of A-twisted gauged linear sigma models given in \cite{MR3383085, MR3370259}.
 In \pref{sc:QSPS}, we recall the definition of the quasimap spaces $\Q(\bP^{n-1};d)$.
 They are compactifications of the spaces of holomorphic maps of degrees $d$ from $\bP^1$ to $\bP^{n-1}$, and play an essential role in Givental's homological geometry \cite{MR1354600,MR1403947}.
 In \pref{sc:PCI}, we recall toric residue mirror symmetry for Calabi--Yau complete intersections in projective spaces.
 In \pref{sc:concave}, we discuss quasimap invariants of concave bundles.
 In \pref{sc:CMSTH}, we recall classical mirror symmetry for toric hypersurfaces proved in \cite{MR1653024}.
 The exposition in \pref{sc:CMSTH} follows \cite{MR3112512} closely.
 In \pref{sc:QSTV}, we briefly recall the definition of quasimap spaces for toric varieties due to \cite{MR1336089}.
 In \pref{sc:TR}, we show that a slightly weakened version of toric residue mirror conjecture for CY hypersurfaces follows from classical mirror symmetry.
 In \pref{sc:Martin}, we recall a theorem of Martin which relates integration on a symplectic quotient by a compact Lie group to that on the quotient by a maximal torus.
 In \pref{sc:QS}, we recall the definition of quasimap spaces to GIT quotients, which are called \emph{quasimap graph spaces} in \cite{MR3272909}.
 The quasimap spaces come with the universal $G$-bundle and the canonical virtual fundamental classes, which allow us to define numerical invariants.
 We formulate \pref{cj:main}, which states that correlation functions of A-twisted gauged linear sigma models given in \pref{eq:correlator} are generating functions of quasimap invariants.
 There is a natural $\bGm$-action on the quasimap graph space coming from the $\bGm$-action on the domain curve.
 There is a distinguished connected component of the fixed locus of this action, which is used to define the \emph{$I$-function}.
 In \pref{sc:QSG}, the quasimap spaces and the $I$-functions for Grassmannians are recalled from \cite{MR2110629}.
 In \pref{sc:RMSG}, we prove \pref{cj:main} for Grassmannians.
 For this purpose, we introduce \emph{abelianized quasimap spaces} for Grassmannians, which allows us to relate quasimap invariants for Grassmannians with correlations function in \pref{eq:correlator}.
 In \pref{sc:B/g}, we discuss the relation between gauged linear sigma models and Bethe ansatz following \cite{MR2570974}.
 In Sections \ref{sc:instanton}, \ref{sc:monopole}, and \ref{sc:vortex}, we recall the relations of quasimaps with instantons, monopoles, and vortices respectively.

 \ \\ \emph{Acknowledgements}: We thank Ionu\c t Ciocan-Fontanine, Hiroshi Iritani, and Makoto Miura for valuable discussions.
-We also thank Korea Institute for Advanced Study for financial support and excellent research environment.
+We also thank the anonymous referees for suggesting several improvements, and Korea Institute for Advanced Study for financial support and excellent research environment.
 K.~U.~is supported by JSPS KAKENHI Grant Numbers 24740043, 15KT0105, 16K13743, and 16H03930.
-B.~K.~is supported by the NRF grant 2007-0093859.
+B.~K.~is supported by the KIAS individual grant MG016403.